Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Conclusion

 \section{Conclusion}

-The experimental results presented in this work demonstrate that diffusion policies can achieve stable convergence and high success rates in a building-scale contact-rich assembly task representative of real-world construction.
-In Phase~1, we established a baseline by identifying parameter settings capable of achieving 100\% average success rate in a deterministic mortise and tenon joint assembly task.
-In Phase~2, we evaluated policy robustness under controlled fabrication uncertainties, identifying parameter configurations that improved generalization to offsets of the mortise position, quantifying the critical role of force/torque feedback, and determining the demonstration quantity threshold necessary for reliable performance.
+The experimental results presented in this work demonstrate that diffusion policies can achieve stable convergence and high success rates for a controlled contact-rich assembly task representative of timber joinery using construction-scale industrial robotic arms.
+In the Phase~1 experiments, we established a baseline by identifying parameter settings capable of achieving 100\% average success rate in a deterministic mortise and tenon joint assembly task.
+In the Phase~2 experiments, we evaluated policy robustness under controlled mortise position perturbations, identifying parameter configurations that improved generalization to offsets of the mortise position, quantifying the critical role of force feedback, and determining the demonstration quantity threshold necessary for reliable performance.

-Together, these findings address the study's core objectives: they validate the applicability of diffusion policies to building-scale robotic assembly and systematically characterize their robustness under fabrication uncertainty.
-Beyond the performative metrics, the experiments also yielded actionable insights for parameter tuning, sensor fusion, and demonstration count, forming a generalizable methodology for future contact-rich construction and assembly tasks.
-By demonstrating that diffusion policies can be systemically adapted and tuned to handle fabrication uncertainties without manual intervention, this research establishes a scalable, feedback-driven robot learning framework that addresses not only the technical demands of precision assembly, but also broader industry challenges such as labor shortages and the need to reduce reliance on physically taxing, repetitive, and high-skill manual work.
-Beyond timber joinery, the presented methodology can be generalized to a wide range of construction and manufacturing scenarios, from complex timber connections and pipe fitting to light metal framing, where expert craftsmanship has traditionally been essential.
+These findings validate the applicability of diffusion policies to building-scale robotic assembly using industrial robots and systematically characterize their robustness under fabrication uncertainty.
+Beyond the performative metrics, the experiments also yielded actionable insights for parameter tuning, sensor fusion, and demonstration count, forming a generalizable methodology for contact-rich construction and assembly tasks.

+While the presented methodology suggests potential applicability to related contact-rich assembly tasks, such as other timber joints, pipe fitting, or light metal framing, further validation across a broader range of geometries, materials, and assembly conditions is required to assess its generality.
+More broadly, robotic timber joinery in construction remains an open challenge, as real-world deployment must address additional complexities, including material variability, cumulative tolerances across assemblies, and integration within larger construction workflows.
+Accordingly, this study should be viewed as an initial step toward understanding how sensory--motor control policies can support contact-rich robotic assembly under uncertainty.
 In doing so, this work advances robotic construction under uncertainty while contributing to safer and more efficient building practices, positioning robots as capable collaborators in the evolving construction workforce.